M. Night Shyamalan: Film

 Shyamalan at a press conference for The Happening in 2008.

 Shyamalan made his first film, the semi-autobiographical drama Praying with Anger, while still a student at NYU, using money borrowed from family and friends.
 He wrote and directed his second movie, Wide Awake.
 His parents were the film's associate producers.
 The drama dealt with a ten-year-old Catholic schoolboy (Joseph Cross) who, after the death of his grandfather (Robert Loggia), searches for God.
 The film's supporting cast included Dana Delany and Denis Leary as the boy's parents, as well as Rosie O'Donnell, Julia Stiles, and Camryn Manheim.
 Wide Awake was filmed in a school Shyamalan attended as a child and earned 1999 Young Artist Award nominations for Best Drama, and, for Cross, Best Performance.
 Only in limited release, the film grossed $305,704 in theaters, against a $6 million budget.

 That same year Shyamalan co-wrote the screenplay for Stuart Little with Greg Brooker.
-In 2013, he revealed he was the ghostwriter for the 1999 film She's All That, a teen comedy starring Freddie Prinze Jr. and Rachael Leigh Cook.
-On June 17, 2013, Jack Lechner (who served as Miramax's head of development in the late 1990s) confirmed that both Shyamalan and R. Lee Fleming, Jr. contributed to the script: Fleming wrote the initial script that Miramax bought while Shyamalan did an uncredited rewrite (doing more than "a polish") that got the film green-lit.
+He was the ghostwriter for the 1999 film She's All That, a teen comedy starring Freddie Prinze Jr. and Rachael Leigh Cook, but did not reveal his role until 2013.
+On June 17, 2013, Jack Lechner (who served as Miramax's head of development in the late 1990s) confirmed that both Shyamalan and R. Lee Fleming Jr. contributed to the script: Fleming wrote the initial script that Miramax bought while Shyamalan did an uncredited rewrite (doing more than "a polish") that got the film green-lit.
 Lechner reiterated that content from both writers was included in the final cut of the film.

 Shyamalan gained international recognition when he wrote and directed 1999's The Sixth Sense, starring Bruce Willis, which became the second-highest grossing horror movie of all time.
+He became a director whose name could, like Spielberg, market a film.
 The Sixth Sense was nominated for six Academy Awards, including Best Picture, Best Director and Best Original Screenplay.

 In July 2000, on The Howard Stern Show, Shyamalan said he had met with Spielberg and was in early talks to write the script for the fourth Indiana Jones film.
 This would have given Shyamalan a chance to work with his longtime idol.
 After the film fell through, Shyamalan later said it was too "tricky" to arrange and "not the right thing" for him to do.

 Shyamalan followed The Sixth Sense by writing and directing Unbreakable (2000), again starring Willis, a stealth superhero film within a thriller, which was both critically and financially successful.